 Benjamin Franklin famously advised that “An ounce of prevention is worth a pound of cure!
 And when it comes to hangovers, I couldn’t agree more!

-How to Prevent a Hangover:
+My Step-by-Step Guide on How to Prevent a Hangover:

 1. Drink in Moderation and Pace Yourself